Bee Gees: Bee Gees' 1st, Horizontal and Idea

 In late 1967, they began recording their second album.
 On 21 December 1967, in a live broadcast from Liverpool Anglican Cathedral for a Christmas television special called How On Earth?, they performed their own song, "Thank You For Christmas" which was written especially for the programme, as well as a medley of the traditional Christmas carols "Silent Night", "The First Noel" and "Mary's Boy Child" (the latter incorrectly noted as "Hark!
 The Herald Angels Sing" on tape boxes and subsequent release).
 The songs were all pre-recorded on 1 December 1967 and the group lip-synched their performance.
 The recordings were eventually released on the "Horizontal" reissue bonus disc in 2008.
 The folk group the Settlers and Radio 1 disc-jockey, Kenny Everett, also performed on the programme, which was presented by the Reverend Edward H. Patey, dean of the cathedral.

 January 1968 began with a promotional trip to the US.
 Los Angeles Police were on alert in anticipation of a Beatles-type reception, and special security arrangements were being put in place.
 In February, Horizontal repeated the success of their first album, featuring the group's first UK No. 1 single "Massachusetts" (a No. 11 US hit) and the No. 7 UK single "World".
-The sound of the album Horizontal had a more "rock" sound than their previous release, although ballads like "And the Sun Will Shine" and "Really and Sincerely" were also prominent.
+The sound of the album Horizontal had a more "rock" sound than their previous release, although ballads like "And the Sun Will Shine" and "Really and Sincerely" were included.
 The Horizontal album reached No. 12 in the US and No. 16 in the UK.

 With the release of Horizontal, they also embarked on a Scandinavian tour with concerts in Copenhagen.
 Around the same time, the Bee Gees turned down an offer to write and perform the soundtrack for the film Wonderwall, according to director Joe Massot.

 On 27 February 1968, the band, backed by the 17-piece Massachusetts String Orchestra, began their first tour of Germany with two concerts at Hamburg Musikhalle.
-In March 1968, the band was supported by Procol Harum (who had a well-known hit "A Whiter Shade of Pale") on their German tour.
+In March 1968, the band was supported by Procol Harum (who had a hit "A Whiter Shade of Pale") on their German tour.
 As Robin's partner Molly Hullis recalls: "Germans were wilder than the fans in England at the heights of Beatlemania."
 The tour schedule took them to 11 venues in as many days with 18 concerts played, finishing with a brace of shows at the Stadthalle, Braunschweig.